AnonJr/AnonJr.com/_posts/2019-03-24-Programing-Bits-from-Recent-Projects.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Reminder to put the DEV badge on your personal site alongside Twitter and your other social links.
 You can either use the SVG or Font Awesome.<a href="https://t.co/itCHG96NX8">https://t.co/itCHG96NX8</a><br><br>Happy coding ❤️</p>&mdash; Ben Halpern 🤗 (@bendhalpern) <a href="https://twitter.com/bendhalpern/status/1099410983695478784?ref_src=twsrc%5Etfw">February 23, 2019</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Fun thing when doing projects like this - you find out what other libraries are out of date. :/
+Fun thing when doing projects like this - you find out what other libraries are out of date. :confused:

 After a bit of "did I do that right?" style double-checking source, output, references, and such it turned out I hadn't updated [Font Awesome](https://fontawesome.com/) in a while.
 Also turns out they've got an easier way to use the library, but I'll get to that one next.
 For AnonJr.com I continued using the [self-hosting method](https://fontawesome.com/how-to-use/on-the-web/setup/hosting-font-awesome-yourself).
 For new projects I wouldn't recommend doing this unless you had a clearly articulatable reason why you *needed* to host those files yourself - e.g. "the project is running internally on the company LAN, and staff won't have access to external resources".
 That's what I had to do when working at Cape Fear Valley, as some staff had no access to resources external to the corporate network.
 As for here I wasn't up to ripping everything up and re-working that bit of styling for two icons.
 I'll save that for the move from Pretzel to Git.